Abstract: A short (roughly 1- or 2-paragraph) description of the contents of an article or book, most commonly associated with academic articles.

-Call Numbers: The alphanumeric (letters and numbers) code that tells you where on the shelf to find a book.
+Call Number: The alphanumeric (letters and numbers) code that tells you where on the shelf to find a book.
 It is usually on the spine of the book, but sometimes (if the book is too thin) you will find it on the bottom left corner of the front cover.

-Check out: Borrowing a library book.
+Check Out: Borrowing a library book.
 When you've "checked out" a book it means that you have gone to the circulation desk, given a circulation staff member your ID card, and have successfully placed on your library account.

-Circulation desk: The main desk at the front of the library where you check out books.
-This is also where you go to ask for course reserves, performance scores, artists' books, and items from special collections.
+Circulation Desk: The main desk at the front of the library where you check out books.
+This is also where you go to ask for Course Reserves, performance scores, artists' books, and items from Special Collections.

 Library Catalog: Online search tool to locate items in the library.